 ENS is open to middle and high school students, teachers, and GSA advisors, as well as the larger community.
 ENS includes free workshops on topics related to queer youth activism and safe schools.
 ENS also includes a free dinner, a dance and a drag show.

-YES is a free, annual conference for lesbian, gay, bisexual, transgender, queer, questioning, and intersex (LGBTQQI) youth activists and allies who are dedicated to defeating homophobia and transphobia and creating safe, supportive schools for everyone.
+YES is a free annual conference for lesbian, gay, bisexual, transgender, queer (LGBTQ) and ally youth activists who are dedicated to racial, economic, and educational justice for trans and queer youth.
+YES is youth-planned and youth-led.
 YES is youth-planned and youth-led.

 YES is open to middle and high school students, teachers, and GSA advisors, as well as the larger community.
 YES allows participants to network while enjoying free workshops on topics related to queer youth activism and safe schools.
 YES also includes a dance party and drag show.